Krowemoh/firestarter/README.md

 I changed the `<% %>` delimiters in ejs to `\<? ?>`.

 This project has a working register and login system.

+I also have a sample nginx configuration in this folder.